By using the Services, you agree to allow us collect, store, and use Data as described below.

 When You Connect the Devices to Your Account

 Once you have created your Account, you can link your Devices to your Account.
 When the Devices is connected to your Account, environmental data collected through the sensors in your Devices is transferred to our servers.
 These sensors collect data such as readings of volatile organic compounds (“VOC”), particulate matter (“PM”), temperature, and humidity.
 They can also detect when the Devices is moved.
-Through data analytics, we then use this environmental Data to draw certain conclusions about the Devices’s environment.
+Through data analytics, we then use this environmental Data to draw certain conclusions about the Device’s environment.
 For example, by analyzing Data collected by the Devices, we may determine that the Devices was placed near an open window or that cleaning products were recently used in the space where the Devices is located.
 These are assumptions made based on an analysis of the Data collected and are not guaranteed to be an accurate representation of what actually occurred in the space where the Devices is located.
 The Devices may also transmit certain log data to your Account and to the Services, such as the time Data is transmitted and the IP address from which it is transmitted.

 When Your Devices Encounters a Problem